SparsePainter/SparsePainter.github.io/Combine_output.md

 * ``-chunklength`` and ``-chunkcount``:
 Retain the first subfile, and then append the rows (excluding the first row) of the other subfiles.
 To obtain genome-wide chunk length and chunk count, please sum over all chromosomes.

+* ``-sample``:
+Retain the first subfile, and then append the rows of the other subfiles.

 * ``-aveindpainting``:
 Retain the first subfile, and then append the rows (excluding the first row) of the other subfiles.
 To obtain genome-wide average painting for individuals, please compute the weighted average of all chromosomes (weighted by the number of SNPs in each chromosome).